oatlog/oatlog/doc/report/main.typ

 #TODO[is this suitable for people who don't know databases or Datalog?]

-Recent developments in e-graphs and equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog -- a declarative logic programming language that reasons bottom-up by inserting rows into tables.
+Recent developments in e-graphs for equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog -- a declarative logic programming language that reasons bottom-up by inserting rows into tables.
 In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

-This allows EqSat to leverage algorithms from Datalog, in particular the algorithm semi-naive join which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
-Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the e-graph engine egglog
-@egglog when compared to its predecessor egg @egg.
+This allows EqSat to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
+Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the e-graph engine egglog @egglog when compared to its predecessor egg @egg.

 Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated